Growth of our Land by Ranching & Silvopasture Practices

 We do not have any Sheep for sale at this time.

 We have a great variety of chickens - most of which are heritage dual purpose birds.
 We occasionally will purchase cornish hens - fast growing, but delicious, meat birds - for processing and sale.
+We have also purchased Color Yield breed chickens which grow a lot of meat, but do not suffer from some of the rapid growth issues Cornish Cross chickens do.

 Our chickens are great egg layers - most of the time.
 We have barred rocks, wyandottes, leghorns, orpingtons, and easter eggers just to name a few.
 Our chickens help in the garden and orchard when they are needed.
 The chicken coops are quite large and designed to try and keep the hawks out.
 When we are able, we let the chickens roam outside of the coop - but those hawks are just relentless.
 Braeden's winter project is to make some chicken tractors for spring.